Mike Sacks: And Here's the Kicker

+Other books

-Other Work
+Other work

 Some of Sacks' works were originally, or have been adapted into, audiobooks.
 The audiobook version of Stinker Lets Loose featured Jon Hamm, Andy Richter and Phillip Baker Hall.
 Passable in Pink was an audiobook satire of John Hughes' filmography, and featured Gillian Jacobs, Adam Scott and Bobby Moynihan.

 At The New Yorker in 2021, Sacks interviewed Simpsons writer John Swartzwelder.
 This was Swartzwelder's first major interview.

-Critical Reception
+Critical reception

 Sacks is popular with some comedians, including David Sedaris and Andy Richter.
 Critics tend to appreciate his work, while the general public can be left confused.

 This is evident in the reception of Sacks' two interview anthologies, Poking a Dead Frog and Here's the Kicker.
-While some critics saw and appreciated the interviews as a reflection on working in the industry, many readers expected a manual on how to make it as a comedian.Dead Frog was also criticized for a lack of diversity: 7 of 44 interviews were with women.
-Others didn't find the writing in either of the anthologies as funny as they expected it to be.
+While some critics saw and appreciated the interviews as a reflection on working in the industry, many readers expected a manual on how to make it as a comedian.
+Dead Frog was also criticized for a lack of diversity: 7 of 44 interviews were with women.

 His early work and works published under his own imprint have received both praise and critique.
+In August 2025, The Hollywood Reporter wrote that Sacks "never put much stock in trends or traditional definitions of comedy success.
+On the contrary, he goes out of his way to conceal his involvement in his oddball works, happy to be revered by alt-comedy cognoscenti."
+The article also mentioned that Sacks has a long list of "celebrity fans and collaborators, including such luminaries as Andy Richter, Bob Odenkirk, Laraine Newman, John Waters, and his two most reliable cast members, Rhea Seehorn and Jon Hamm."